munzirc/Digital_resume/README.md

 # Digital_resume
 Mahammad Munzir
-Digital resume using html and css only fullstack web development cv
+Digital resume using html and css